Analysis | As he reaches 3,000 strikeouts, Max Scherzer is immaculate — and nearly perfect, too

 “You want it,” he admitted afterward, chuckling, because major league pitchers are supposed to prioritize team success over personal milestones, but Scherzer somehow prioritizes both.

-If Scherzer is remembered for anything, it may be that extra gear he found in the second inning and beyond Sunday, the one he seems to find just as everyone who knows him thinks they’ve seen it all.
+If Scherzer is remembered for anything, it may be that extra gear he found in the second inning and beyond Sunday, the one he seems to find just as everyone who knows him thinks they have seen it all.
 That was the third immaculate inning of his career, tied for the most in baseball history.
 The feat is so rare that only two other starters have done it three times.
 One of them is Boston Red Sox ace Chris Sale.
 The other is Dodgers legend Sandy Koufax.
 And it was the third-most-stunning thing Scherzer did Sunday.

-For 6½ seasons with the Nationals, and now six or so weeks with the Dodgers, Scherzer has been synonymous with possibility — with history in the making, with the chance to see something special.
+For 6½ seasons with the Nationals and now six or so weeks with the Dodgers, Scherzer has been synonymous with possibility — with history in the making, with the chance to see something special.
 Scherzer is immune to the mundane and meaningless, vaccinated against them by an obsession with winning, with dominating, with making every pitch exactly how he intended it.
 That obsession translates to everything he does, from playing catch on the beach in the offseason to running in the outfield before any of his teammates emerge before games.

 “There’s a lot of guys that are talented that can’t withstand the test of time.
 What he does in the offseason, in between starts, it doesn’t just happen by chance, the longevity and the success,” Roberts said.